bwright70/Guide-to-Legos/README.md

 Navigate to the Square Bricks folder and find the Part Studio called Inverse Mini Slant.
 Change the Configurations so that Size is 1x2, Block Type is Plate, and Inverse Slant is Wedge.

+### Inverse Slant

+The first thing we have to do is actually make a different part that this part is built off of: [The Inverted Mini Slant](https://www.bricklink.com/v2/catalog/catalogitem.page?P=52501&name=Slope,%20Inverted%2045%206%20x%201%20Double%20with%201%20x%204%20Cutout&category=%5BSlope,%20Inverted%5D#T=C)